---

 ### State expiry

-data, hot storage, and initial code in one step.
-Content-addressed code needs
+delegation in one step.
+Content-addressed code needs reference counting or

-reference counting or deferral to a state sweep, since its leaves may be shared.
+deferral to a state sweep, since its leaves may be shared and a sweep has no

 ## Backwards Compatibility